microsoftgraph/microsoft-graph-docs-contrib/concepts/office-365-connected-services.md

 - SharePoint: sites, lists, and document libraries
 - Planner: tasks

-This article describes how to configure connected services in Visual Studio to use Microsoft Graph in an ASP.NET MVC application that displays events from the currently signed in user's calendar.
+This article describes how to configure Connected Services in Visual Studio to use Microsoft Graph in an ASP.NET MVC application that displays events from the currently signed in user's calendar.

 ## Get set up

-To use the Office 365 connected services with Microsoft Graph, you need:
+To use the Office 365 Connected Services with Microsoft Graph, you need:

 - Download [Visual Studio](https://visualstudio.microsoft.com/vs/).
 If you already have it, update it to the latest version.
 - Get a Microsoft 365 subscription.
 To get a free trial, join the [Microsoft 365 developer program](https://developer.microsoft.com/microsoft-365/dev-program).